dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

   d: "The Dash address used for operator reward payments.
 Only allowed when the ProRegTx had a non-zero `operatorReward` value."
 {% enditemplate %}

+*Parameter #5---fee source address*

+{% itemplate ntpd1 %}
+- n: "`feeSourceAddress`"
+  t: "string"
+  p: "Optional<br>(0 or 1)"
+  d: "If specified, the wallet will only use coins from this address to fund the ProTx.
+If not specified, `operatorPayoutAddress` will be used.
+The private key belonging to this address must be known in your wallet."
+{% enditemplate %}

 *Result---provider update service transaction hash*

 {% itemplate ntpd1 %}